franklant/franklant/README.md

-- 👋 Wassup, I’m Franklan T.
+- Franklan Taylor
-- 👀 Future Game Developer/Programmer & Software Developer
+- Aspring Game Developer/Programmer, Software Developer, and Computer Programmer
-- 🌱 Programming in C++, HTML/JS/CSS, C#, Java
+- Experienced in C++, HTML/JS/CSS, C#, Java, Python

 <!---
 K1ngFRNK/K1ngFRNK is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.